simensen/srcmvn.com/source/_posts/2011-11-10-doctrine-dbal-query-logging-with-monolog-in-silex.md

 {% endblock %}

 {% block content %}
 I recently had an opportunity to try out [Silex](http://silex.sensiolabs.org)  for a small project.
 I'm enjoying it so far, which is a good sign that I'll enjoy working with [Symfony](http://symfony.com) as Silex is heavily based on [Symfony Components](https://github.com/symfony/symfony/tree/master/src/Symfony/Component).
 One thing that I found to be missing out of the box was a way to log [Doctrine DBAL](http://www.doctrine-project.org/projects/dbal) queries.

-This is especially useful when something bad happens and all you have to go on is a vague error like:
+This is especially noticeable when something bad happens and all you have to go on is a vague error like:

     PDOException: SQLSTATE[HY000]: General error: 1 near " ": syntax error